 Bootstrap 5 Release Date

 The development team has confirmed all major changes have been pushed in this new version, with many more on the way in upcoming releases.

-You can track the project roadmap on GitHub and updates for future alpha, beta, and production releases of Bootstrap.
+You can track the project roadmap on GitHub for Bootstrap 5 release dates for future alpha, beta, and stable versions.

 Here is the full release schedule for Bootstrap 5:

 - Stable: May 5, 2021 (the office Bootstrap 5 release date)

 - Beta 1: December 7, 2020

 - Alpha 3: November 11, 2020

 - Alpha 2: September 29, 2020

 What's New in Bootstrap 5?